Core Concepts and Architecture

 The central data structure in py3plex is the multi_layer_network class, which provides:

-• NetworkX Integration: Full compatibility with NetworkX algorithms
+• NetworkX integration: works directly with NetworkX algorithms that support multigraphs

 Basic Structure